Certified Automotive Parts Association

-The Certified Automotive Parts Association (CAPA) is a non-profit organization established in 1987 and based in Washington, D.C., United States, to develop and oversee a test program guaranteeing the suitability and quality of automotive parts.
+The Certified Automotive Parts Association (CAPA) is a non-profit certification organization established in 1987 to develop and oversee a testing program for aftermarket automotive parts.
 CAPA was created by automobile insurance companies.
 It was created to control the market on parts used by insurance company contracted collision shops.
 It gave the insurance companies an alternative to high priced OEM parts.
 CAPA encourages competition in the marketplace in the hope that their program will ultimately reduce expense to the consumer and the industry while increasing and assuring part quality.